secbysteph/Threat-Hunt/README.md

 ---

-## Flag 4 – Quick Data Probe (Clipboard Access)
+## Flag 3 – Clipboard Probe

 ### Objective
-Identify short-lived actions that attempt to gather easily accessible, high-value data such as clipboard contents.
-These probes often occur early in an intrusion as attackers look for credentials, tokens, or other sensitive information requiring minimal effort to obtain.
+Identify attempts to capture quick-access user data such as clipboard contents.

 ### Finding
-The actor executed a PowerShell command designed to silently read the clipboard.
-This was a brief, opportunistic action consistent with early-stage reconnaissance and “quick win” data collection.
+PowerShell was used to silently request clipboard data — a common technique for capturing copied credentials, tokens, or sensitive text.

 ### Evidence
 The following command was executed on **gab-intern-vm**:

-- The command suppresses errors and returns no output, indicating covert intent.
+- PowerShell executed with -NoProfile and -Sta for stealth.
-- The use of `-NoProfile` and `-Sta` reduces detection opportunities.
+- Command suppressed errors and produced no output (Out-Null).
-- Clipboard access is a known tradecraft method for capturing credentials copied during authentication.
+- Behavior aligns with credential-harvesting reconnaissance.

 ### Query Used
 ```